What is an enterprise data strategy?

 Duplicate accounts: Sales reps unknowingly compete on the same prospect, creating confusion and eroding trust.

-Inconsistent account hierarchies: Parent-child relationships aren't mapped, leading to misaligned territory assignments and coverage gaps.
+Inconsistent account hierarchies: Parent-child relationships are not mapped, leading to misaligned territory assignments and coverage gaps.

-Attribution gaps between marketing and sales: Without unified lead source tracking, it's impossible to measure campaign effectiveness or optimize spend.
+Attribution gaps between marketing and sales: Without unified lead source tracking, it is impossible to measure campaign effectiveness or optimize spend.

 Territory assignment errors: Poor data quality means accounts get routed to the wrong reps, delaying outreach and missing quota.